isomerpages/moe-fairfieldsec/_parents/PDLP/Overview.md

 #### Software Applications

-#### IT Applications.
+#### IT Applications

-The school will progressively roll out IT applications that will be vital for students’ teaching and learning.
+The school will progressively roll out IT applications that will be vital for teaching and learning.
 These include:&nbsp;

 (a) **Student iCON**: Every student will be provided with access to the Google Suite set of tools, including email address. <br>
 (b) **Microsoft ProPlus**: Every student will be able to use Microsoft Office tools that include Word, PowerPoint and Excel.&nbsp;<br>
-(c) **Zoom**: Every student will be given a Zoom free account with 40 min time limit for their video conferencing needs.&nbsp;&nbsp;
+(c) **Zoom**: Every student will be given a free Zoom account with 40-min time limit for their video conferencing needs.&nbsp;&nbsp;

 The school will need to use students’ full name, Student iCON ID and class to set up user accounts.
 The school may also choose to roll out applications other than those listed above.&nbsp;

-#### Device Management Application.
+#### Device Management Application

 A Device Management Application (**“DMA”**) will come pre-installed on all PLDs purchased through the school, and will be installed on all student-owned devices subject to parental/guardian consent.
 The DMA has 3 main components which will support the use of the PLD in the classroom and safeguard students’ cyber wellness: